 - 1 cup (200g) brown sugar

 - 100 ml whole milk (approx ½ cup)

 For the Frosting

-- 1 (8-ounce) package cream cheese, room temperature and softened
+- 4-ounce brick (half a brick) cream cheese, room temperature and softened

 - 2 tablespoons Bailey’s Irish cream